 “When I hear someone sigh, ‘Life is hard,’ I am always tempted to ask, ‘Compared to what?'” ~ Sydney Harris

-While you chuckle to yourself as you read this, I am sure that you are also ticking off the number of people that you know who actually are involved in their own pity parties.
+While you chuckle to yourself as you read this, I am sure that you are also counting the number of people that you know who actually are involved in their own pity parties.
 You might even be remembering a few of your own.

 As I said, it is easy to do, given our frail human nature, as long as we keep the focus directed upon ourselves.